Get to know the red Goldendoodle

 I like comparing a Goldendoodle to opening a box of Cracker Jacks.
 While you don’t quite know what the surprise inside will be (from coloring to coat type to personality), you know there’s fun and happiness in store.

-3. Color changes are gradual.
+4. Color changes are gradual.

-Also, it’s worth mentioning that Chloe has black toenails.
+Also, it’s worth mentioning that the red Goldendoodles in our pack both have black toenails.
 Learning how to cut your dog’s black nails can be more challenging than trimming light nails because it’s harder to see the quick (the blood and nerve supply) on dark-colored nails.

-4. Red Goldendoodles are so much more than their teddy bear good looks.
+5. Red Goldendoodles are so much more than their teddy bear good looks.

 No matter the coat color, type (wavy, curly, or fleece) or size (mini Goldendoodle or 80-pound lap sitter), Goldendoodle dogs are so much more than their teddy bear good looks.

 If you’re interested in learning more about therapy dog certification, the McSquare Doodles blog provides a comprehensive overview of how to certify your doodle dog as a therapy dog.

 Or, take a peek into a day in the life of Harley and Jaxson, two Goldendoodle therapy dogs who comfort patients at a hospital.

-5. Many Goldendoodles love exercising, energy burns, adventures, and brain games.
+6. Many Goldendoodles love exercising, energy burns, adventures, and brain games.

 Typically, Goldendoodles are active dogs and love to play.
 Whether it’s walking through a neighborhood, hiking on nature trails, or jogging through a park, you and your furry sidekick can explore the world and lead an active lifestyle together.

-6. A Goldendoodle can spark joy in your life.
+7. A Goldendoodle can spark joy in your life.